lytrung/GitBashCommands/README.txt

 			git push -u origin master

 	git push <remote> <branch>:
-		push changes on a local tracked branch to remote git push origin f3
+		push changes on a local tracked branch to remote.
+This command only works if your local branch is not behind the remote branch git push origin f3

 	git clone <url> <folder>: